sassoftware/esp-studio-examples/Basic/lua-parse/README.md

-# Generate events from JSON Using the Lua window
+# Generate Events from JSON Using the Lua Window
 ## Overview
 Within a Lua window of SAS Event Stream Processing, you write Lua code to programmatically generate events.
 The following examples show how to code a Lua window to parse a JSON string in order to generate multiple events from a single event stream.
 - The [basic example project](#basic-example-project) is designed to show how event generation works.